 How much do you charge?

-We don’t have a standard set of prices because there are a lot of different considerations to take into account when preparing a quote.
+There is not a standard set of prices because there are a lot of different considerations to take into account when preparing a quote.
 Factors that determine the cost include, but are not limited to, the size of your company, our current workload, the amount of interviews that must be set up, travel time, crew size, video length, when the deadline for completion is, what additional assets your video may need (voiceover, graphics, music, etc), and who the final audience will be.

 Where are you based?